OrienteerBAP/Orienteer-Guidebook/making_a_property_selectable_from_a_list.md

 ---

 Now we can make several contats for a client.
-But if we'd like to index them, we will face the fact that the app operators type in the data in a very different style.
+But if we would like to index them, we would face the fact that the app operators type in the data in a very different style.
 Just think of how many ways there are to write the work *email*!

 So, for each contact, we want the operators to select the contact type (email, skype etc) from a drop box.